vishaltak/gitlab-development-kit/doc/index.md

      sudo apt update
      ```

-  1. Add an `apt` repository for the latest version of Git.
+  1. Add a repository for the latest version of Git.

-     - For Ubuntu, install `add-apt-repository` and add a PPA repository:
+     - For Ubuntu, install `software-properties-common` and add the git-core PPA repository:

        ```shell
        sudo apt install software-properties-common